benc-uk/bicep-iac/k8s-baremetal/readme.md

 Private clusters can be deployed by setting `publicCluster` to false, however an internal Azure Load Balancer (also refereed to as ILB) can't be used for several reasons:

-- It is MAJOR a limitation of Azure that "hairpining" is not supported on internal load balancers, this means the VMs in the load balancer back end CAN NOT access the frontend / VIP of the load balancer [see this note in the docs](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-troubleshoot-backend-traffic#cause-4-accessing-the-internal-load-balancer-frontend-from-the-participating-load-balancer-backend-pool-vm)
+- It is MAJOR a limitation of Azure that "hairpinning" is not supported on internal load balancers, this means the VMs in the load balancer back end CAN NOT access the frontend / VIP of the load balancer [see this note in the docs](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-troubleshoot-backend-traffic#cause-4-accessing-the-internal-load-balancer-frontend-from-the-participating-load-balancer-backend-pool-vm)
-- How kubadm init / join operates https://github.com/kubernetes/kubeadm/issues/1685 means that it tries to talk to the load-balancer frontend address
+- How kubeadm init / join operates https://github.com/kubernetes/kubeadm/issues/1685 means that it tries to talk to the load-balancer frontend address

 In order to workaround this, a VM running HAProxy is used instead of an Azure Load Balancer.